-Gallup’s State of the American Workplace Report found that only 33 percent of employees are engaged at work.
-That means two-thirds of the American workforce is either coasting through their workday or they’ve completely checked out at work.
+The State of the American Workplace Report out of Gallup found that employee engagement at work hovers around 33%.
+That means two-thirds of the American workforce is either coasting through their workday or they’ve completely checked out.

 Engagement at work has been stuck for years.
 Kind of like CSAT scores.
 (Coincidence?)
 You have the power to fix both.
-As a manager, focus on your agents’ engagement and empowerment, first, and your bump in CSAT will follow.
-Better customer satisfaction comes with a bigger commitment and higher price tag, but fostering a team of happy and empowered agents sets you on the right path.
+As a manager, focus on your agents’ experience and engagement, first, and your bump in CSAT will follow.

-Make strides towards a better agent experience and get the data to build a business case with these 8 can’t-miss statistics from Gallup’s Report.
+Make strides towards a better agent experience and get the data to build a business case with these 8 can’t-miss employee engagement statistics from the State of the America Workforce Gallup Report.

-1. Only 22 percent of employees think their company’s leadership team has a clear direction for the company.
+1. Only 22% of employees think their company’s leadership team has a clear direction for the company.

 Bring clarity and transparency to your agents’ roles and your company’s direction.
-Chances are high that well over 22 percent of company leadership teams have a direction for the company in mind.
-But sub-par company communication or an exec team wearing a cloak of invisibility can cloud the visibility of that direction.
+Chances are high that well over 22% of company leadership teams have a direction for the company in mind.
+But sub-par company communication or an exec team wearing a cloak of invisibility can cloud the clarity of that direction.

-2. Remote workers make up almost half of today’s workforce.
+2. Remote workers make up more than half of today’s workforce.

 Empower your employees with the trust and autonomy that comes with more flexible schedules.
 You need your agents online at certain hours of the day to meet customer expectations, sure.
 But global cloud technology makes work possible from anywhere.
 The demand for a life that fits work into a person’s schedule rather than work that fits life into a schedule isn’t going anywhere any time soon.
 Embrace it and be flexible.

-3. A whopping 91 percent of employees left their company the last time they changed jobs.
+3. A whopping 91% of employees left their company the last time they changed jobs.

-That means only 9 percent of employees were able to grow WITH their current organization.
+That means only 9% of employees were able to grow WITH their current organization.

 Disengagement spikes when you don’t make your employees’ futures with your company clear.
 Actively disengaged employees seek out a new workplace twice as often as engaged employees.

-4. A slim 12 percent of employees feel like their companies do a great job onboarding new employees.
+4. A slim 12% of employees feel like their companies do a great job onboarding new employees.

 Improve your agents’ training, starting with onboarding.
 Be a resource for your team and provide actionable and relevant coaching moments from the get-go.
 Stash training resources and short micro-learning lessons in their contact center platform, so they don’t have to leave their desktop window to soak in knowledge.
 And, pair new agents with more experienced team members during onboarding so they better grasp how you help customers and what your company offers.

-5. Only 21 percent of employees feel like they have the performance management they need to do outstanding work.
+5. Only 21% of employees feel like they have the performance management they need to do outstanding work.

-Your agents need more frequent feedback, clear goals, and visible KPIs to know how they’re performing, then to improve further.
-When only one-fifth of employees feel like they can do outstanding work, 79 percent of your customer interactions fall into the hands of agents who aren’t confident in their ability to deliver incredible service.
+Your agents need more frequent feedback, clear goals and visible KPIs to know how they’re performing, then to grow.
+When only one-fifth of employees feel like they can do outstanding work, 79% of your customer interactions fall into the hands of agents who aren’t confident in their ability to deliver incredible service.